spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

     chmod +x path/to/script_folder/run_spinetools.sh
     ```

     For Windows, create a 'run_spinetools.bat' file (you can make a text file and change the extension from '.txt' to '.bat').
 The following lines of code should be pasted in that file.
 Make sure to adjust the path to the actual path of the Python environment that you used to install Spine Toolbox.
+Note that the `call` command is necessary in a script like this whereas it is optional when you enter these commands manually, in which case you can simply type the path to the activate file.

     ```cmd
     cd path/to/environments